Zazen – a Japanese term meaning, ‘seated meditation’; Chan in Chinese; Dhyana in Sanskrit.

 Zazen can be considered as dispassionate attention to the whole fluid field of consciousness – being PRESENT, rather than being ABSENT; being OPEN rather than CLOSED; being HERE, rather than SOMEWHERE ELSE; being AWAKE rather than ASLEEP.

 Through sitting, breathing, and paying attention to the flow of everyday experience without being moved or disturbed, we wake up to this life in all its transient variety and uniqueness.
 Zazen practice has helped me to live more in harmony with the way the world is – with all its ups and downs, births and deaths, meetings and partings.
-This is the humdrum zazen I’ve practiced for over fifty years.
+This is the humdrum zazen I’ve practiced for over fifty-five years.